by Rajan P. Parrikar

 Raga Bihagda

-The key idea in this raga is the introduction of the komal nishad into the Bihag dynamic.
-This is accomplished chiefly through two tonal sentences of the type:
+The defining feature of this raga is the incorporation of the komal nishad into the Bihag framework.
+This is primarily achieved through the following characteristic tonal patterns:

 G M n D P, G M G